sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅ Register company and load it dashboard

+create a Jummah Khateeb slide

-make couple of default funds
+On register make couple of default funds

+✅ Admin and service enable disable funds

-enable disable funds and expenses
+✅ Admin and service enable disable expenses

 Remove disabled funds from dashboard

+Remove disabled expenses from dashboard

 ✅ homepage dropdown not loading all the URLs